Skip to Content

 The 46-metre long reclining Buddha covered in gold leaf is another must-visit spot in Bangkok

 Whilst we love the Bangkok gay scene of Silom a lot, the big city also has a lot of tourist highlights to tick off your bucket list when visiting.
 The Grand Palace is a good starting point.
 This was the official residence of the Kings of Siam (Siam is the former name for Thailand) from 1782 until 1925.
 Our favorite highlight here is the pretty Temple of the Emerald Buddha.
 Around 10 minutes walk from The Grand Palace is the Wat Pho Temple Complex which has a 46-meter long reclining Buddha covered in gold leaf – another must-see!
-Other sights include the Wat Arun (Temple of Dawn) rising up from the west bank of the Chao Phraya River and visiting a traditional floating market also on the Chao Phraya River.
+Other sights include the Wat Arun (Temple of Dawn) rising from the west bank of the Chao Phraya River and visiting a traditional floating market also on the Chao Phraya River.
 You can combine it all easily with a Bangkok tour like this one!

 CHIANG MAI: the cultural hub of Thailand